List of Arthdal Chronicles characters: Tan-ya

-Tan-ya (Kim Ji-won) is the daughter of Yeol-son, the anointed successor of the next Great Spiritual Mother of the Wahan.
+Tan-ya (Kim Ji-won in season 1 and Shin Se-kyung in season 2) is the daughter of Yeol-son, the anointed successor of the next Great Spiritual Mother of the Wahan.
 The prophesied child of the blue comet.
 On the day that Tan-ya was born, her mother died before being able to meet her beloved daughter.
 Tan-ya was born on the same day as Eun-seom, the day the blue comet crossed the sky.
 But, the Wahan prophesy of the blue comet differed from that of the Arthdal: "The one who will break the shell will arrive on the day of the blue comet, accompanied by death.
 Wahan will ceased to be Wahan."

 Tan-ya is a clever, pretty, bright Wahan girl, destined to be the next Great Spiritual Mother.
 In Iark, a land where the bow and arrow has not even been invented, she uses a sling as her hunting tool.
 She is a warrior capable of taking an adult's life.
 The Saram race cannot dream, but priestesses must be able to dream to qualify as a spiritual mother.
 In order to have dreams, Tan-ya is burdened with training and practice, but she has yet to meet a dream.
 Moreover, she has not been able to master the spiritual dance of generations of spiritual mothers.
 As Tan-ya becomes more frustrated and pressured, one day, Eun-seom secretly watches and learns the spiritual dance, and teaches Tan-ya.
 She finds out that Eun-seom has dreams, and at first, Tan-ya is suspicious.
 At the same time, she feels bad for herself because she is not having dreams.
 But without knowing, she begins to have feelings for Eun-seom which are later shown when she is separated from him.

 The days were peaceful, until the Arthdal Daekan troops arrived in the Wahan Village.
 Tan-ya ends up being captured with the Wahan people due to her loyalty with her tribe, and taken to the faraway Arthdal land.
 Bit by bit, she feels her destiny and her anointed mission as the child of the blue comet approach her, along with the truth of the Wahan Tribe.